Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Utilities/GoodQuantumNumber.md

 To achieve high efficiency:
 * The quantum numbers are stored in a compressed form similiar to that of a CSC/CSR sparse matrix.
-* The contents of a `QuantumNumbers` are not an array of some kind of concrete `QuantumNumber`s, but an 2d array of integers or floats with the columns being the values of those concrete `QuantumNumber`s.
+* The contents of a `QuantumNumbers` are not an array of some kind of concrete `QuantumNumber`s, but an 2d array of floats with the columns being the values of those concrete `QuantumNumber`s.

 Main features include:
-* function `qntype`: get the concrete type of the quantum numbers it contains
+* function `eltype`: get the concrete type of the quantum numbers it contains
 * arithmetic operations: `+`,`-`,`*`,`^`,`⊗`,`⊕`
-* iteration:
+* iteration: concrete `QuantumNumber`s it contains will be constructed and returned

+## Manual
 ```@autodocs
 Modules=[GoodQuantumNumber]
 Order=  [:module,:constant,:type,:macro,:function]